Murder of Sara Anne Wood

 Sara Anne Wood (March 4, 1981 – disappeared August 18, 1993) was a twelve-year-old American girl who disappeared while riding her bicycle home from Norwich Corners Church in Sauquoit, New York.
 She is believed to have been abducted less than half a mile from her own home by convicted child murderer Lewis Stephen Lent Jr.

-Lent later pleaded guilty to both Sara's abduction and murder and that of a twelve-year-old boy named James Bernardo, whom he had murdered in 1990.
-He received a mandatory sentence of life imprisonment for Bernardo's murder, and a sentence of 25 years' imprisonment to life for Sara's abduction and murder.
+Lent later pleaded guilty to both Wood's abduction and murder and that of a twelve-year-old boy named James Bernardo, whom he had murdered in 1990.
+He received a mandatory sentence of life imprisonment for Bernardo's murder, and a sentence of 25 years' imprisonment to life for Wood's abduction and murder.

-Sara's abduction and murder ultimately inspired numerous initiatives by both law enforcement and the public within and around New York to raise public vigilance of the issues regarding missing children and child safety to prevent child abduction and sexual exploitation.
+Wood's abduction and murder ultimately inspired numerous initiatives by both law enforcement and the public within and around New York to raise public vigilance of the issues regarding missing children and child safety to prevent child abduction and sexual exploitation.
 Her family also established the Sara Anne Wood Rescue Center, which ultimately became a New York branch of the National Center for Missing & Exploited Children.

-Despite the intense publicity surrounding Sara's disappearance and repeated efforts to locate her body, her body has never been found.
+Despite the intense publicity surrounding Wood's disappearance and repeated efforts to locate her body, her body has never been found.

 Background

 Sara Anne Wood was born in New York on March 4, 1981, the youngest of three children born to Robert and Frances Wood.
 Her father was a pastor at Norwich Corners Presbyterian Church in the rural community of Sauquoit, New York, where she and her two siblings, Dusty (17) and Nikki (14), worshipped.
 The family resided at 300 Hacadam Road in Sauquoit.

-Sara has been described as an intelligent, religious, lively and exuberant child with a love of dancing and poetry.
+Wood has been described as an intelligent, religious, lively and exuberant child with a love of dancing and poetry.
 Her brother, Dusty, would also recollect his sister was a devoted fan of country musician Dolly Parton and had a giving personality.
-Similar sentiments were also made by staff and pupils at Sara's elementary school, with one teacher, Nancy Waldeck, later recollecting: "She was just the happiest little girl ...The thing I remember most is that she would just giggle all the time and she could get me laughing and get the whole class laughing, and I would literally have to turn around and think to myself, 'Okay, I'm the teacher.
+Similar sentiments were also made by staff and pupils at Wood's elementary school, with one teacher, Nancy Waldeck, later recollecting: "She was just the happiest little girl ...The thing I remember most is that she would just giggle all the time and she could get me laughing and get the whole class laughing, and I would literally have to turn around and think to myself, 'Okay, I'm the teacher.
 Stop laughing at everything that comes out of her mouth.